a-lawton/hobby-farm/README.md

 #### Design Decisions:
     I didn't love the look of the user's selection displaying in the console and wanted to print out something a little more user friendly instead which is why I ended up using the python library getpass instead of input.

     Additionally, I added in some separator lines, a python library "time" for small periods of delay and a pip-installable library "cowsay" for some graphics.
-I wanted it to feel as user friendly as I could, while still using the terminal for the game.
+I wanted it to feel as user-friendly as I could, while still using the terminal for the game.
 In the future, I would love to learn more about graphic, UI and how to beautify the game more.

 ### Files:
     This project consists of the following files and key functions.